nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

  - **May** specify a machine readable license that applies to all metadata
 The following sections will provide further details on each of these points.

+## Dataset RDF resource accessible by its URI
+The

 -   The URIs of Ch objects in the dataset may either be specified in a LOD record (referenced from the dataset record with void:rootResource), or dump file(s) in RDF (any well know encoding of RDF).